Here are a few of my favorite breakfast things:

 Optional: hot sauce and more black pepper

-Once the grits start to thicken, drop in the eggs.
+- Once the grits start to thicken, drop in the eggs.
 And when I say drop, I mean drop—hold a cracked egg about 4 inches above the grits and let it cannon-ball into them.
 The eggs should not sit on top of the grits, but nestle in (see above photo and notes).
 Salt them to taste, sprinkle cheese around them, increase heat to medium-low, cover, and set a timer for 3 minutes.
-No peeking, and make sure the pan is very evenly heated, or some of the eggs will not cook through.
+No peeking, and make sure the pan is evenly heated, or some of the eggs will not cook through.

-Do not lift the lid during the first 3 minutes.
+- Do not lift the lid during the first 3 minutes.
 After 3 minutes are up, inspect the eggs by gently poking the whites and yolks.
-If the whites are still clear, cover and look for another 2 minutes before checking again.
+If the whites are still clear, cover and cook for another 2 minutes before checking again.
 If the whites are opaque and nearly set, remove from heat, and let them rest covered for about 3 minutes.
 A little bit of water might pool around the set whites (careful not to confuse this with uncooked egg whites).
 You know the whites are done when they feel firm, and the yolks are perfect when they’re still soft. ***

 * You don’t have to use cast iron, but cook times vary depending on the material.